pyeve/cerberus/docs/usage.rst

 .. versionadded:: 0.9

-Fetching processed documents
+Fetching Processed Documents
 ----------------------------

 Beside the ``document``-property a ``Validator``-instance has shorthand methods to process a document and fetch its processed result.

-`validated` method
+`validated` Method
 ~~~~~~~~~~~~~~~~~~
 There's a wrapper-method ``validated`` that returns the validated document.
 If the
-document didn't validate `None` is returned.
+document didn't validate ``None`` is returned.
 It can be useful for flows like this:

 .. testsetup::